Iron Dome: 2021 Israel–Palestine crisis

 During the 2021 Israel–Palestine crisis, over 4,300 rockets were fired at Israel by Hamas from Gaza from 11 to 21 May.
 In the first 24 hours of the conflict 470 rockets were fired, a much higher rate than had been attained in previous conflicts.
 Of the rockets, 17% were long-range attacks on Tel Aviv, again more than previously.
 About 680 of the rockets fired during hostilities fell short and landed in Gaza; the Iron Dome system intercepted about 90% of the rockets heading to populated areas within Israel.
 During the operation Iron Dome shot down a bomb-laden drone.

-On 15 May 2021, Israel destroyed the twelve-storey Jala tower building, which housed the Gaza offices of Associated Press (AP) and Al Jazeera, with an air strike, giving one hour's notice for evacuation.
+On 15 May 2021, Israel destroyed the 12-story al-Jalaa tower building, which housed the Gaza offices of Associated Press (AP) and Al Jazeera, with an air strike, giving one hour's notice for evacuation.
 Israel said that Hamas was carrying out signals intelligence (SIGINT), electronic signals intelligence (ELINT), and electronic warfare (EW) operations, including the development of an electronic system to jam the Iron Dome, from within the building.

+2024

+During the April 2024 Iranian strikes against Israel, the Iron Dome was deployed and intercepted attacks from Iran.